malliaris/SSNS/README.md

 There is also an inheritance hierarchy for the <samp>PlotType</samp> class.
 It does not have a diagram, but is fairly straightforward and described in the section on [abbreviations](#abbreviations-labels-etc).

-The following classes, which are roughly listed from "largest" (i.e., "outermost") to "smallest," are not part of large class hierarchies, and are often present only as a single instance:
+The following classes, which are roughly listed from "largest" (i.e., "outermost") to "smallest," are not part of the <samp>Trajectory</samp> are not part of large class hierarchies, and are often present only as a single instance:

 * <samp>Simulator</samp>
 * <samp>UserInterface</samp>